top of page

 What if I live abroad right now but will be in North America in the fall?

-• You must be living in North America when the program starts, eligible to work in the US, Canada, or Mexico, and receive payments in your own name.
-We will not make travel arrangements from airports outside of North America and are unable to subsidize international airfare beyond major hub airports.
+• You must be living in North America when the program starts in August, eligible to work in the US, Canada, or Mexico, and receive payments in your own name.
+We will not make travel arrangements from airports outside of North America and are unable to subsidize international airfare.

 What do you mean by "storytelling?"

-• The Lab is interested in storytelling as a way to engage audiences with the breadth and depth of Jewish life, text, ritual, history, etc. For this second cohort of the Lab, we’re defining “storytelling” broadly – projects may use highly scripted narratives (fiction or nonfiction) or more improvisational, conversational, visual, musical, aural, etc., forms of sharing “stories.”
-Projects can live in different genres - comedy, journalism, documentary, soap opera, even education - but they should be produced for new media platforms and go beyond delivering a lecture to your phone or posting videos of your stand up act online.
+• The Lab is interested in storytelling as a way to engage audiences with the breadth and depth of Jewish life, text, ritual, history, etc. We’re defining “storytelling” broadly – projects may use highly scripted narratives (fiction or nonfiction) or more improvisational, conversational, visual, musical, aural, etc., forms of sharing “stories.”
+Projects can live in different genres - comedy, journalism, documentary, soap opera, kids entertainment, and education - but they should be produced for new media platforms and go beyond delivering a lecture to your phone or posting videos of your stand up act online.
 Interview formats that deliver compelling stories and are highly produced will be considered.

 I am producing a feature film or documentary.
 Can I apply to the Lab to develop supporting materials?